-- Secondly, even without cookies the site, the server and other third party aspects (for example that nice TrustPilot widget) are undoubteldy tracking your movements anyway.
-Every time someting is served to a user it must be served from somewhere, and that server likes stats.
+- Secondly, even without cookies the site, the server and other third party aspects (for example that nice TrustPilot widget) are undoubtedly tracking your movements anyway.
+Every time something is served to a user it must be served from somewhere, and that server likes stats.
 In other words data is here to stay.

 - Thirdly, from Hotjar we can see anonymised recordings from some of our site visits.
 And it is clear from these, and watching other people like our own families browse the net, that most users ignore the popup consent bars completely.
-From a designer’s persepctive this negates the user experience we have built up and gets in the way of user journeys.
-The thing is that marketers will automatically switch off those consent banners.
+From a designer’s perspective this negates the user experience we have built up and gets in the way of user journeys.
+Marketeers will automatically switch off those consent banners.
 Your customers do not.
 This is especially concerning on mobiles.

 - Fourthly, and this is a minor one, when something changes (like new hosting or in some cases a new publish) those cookie consent cookies will be reset.
 The same goes if a customer jumps to a different device like their phone.

 * So we said that Google Analytics is anonymous, which is what Google itself says.
 This is true on some level in that names, email addresses and phone numbers are not stored.
 But don’t think for one second that your browser doesn’t give uniquely identifying data away anyway.
 See the amiunique.org project if you haven’t already.

 As we say we have no problem at all with the zero storage until clicked method.
 So one solution is by law to make this method mandatory.
 That this is not so, shows the weakness.

 But the vast majority of sites out there are the notification only.
 And we are guilty of this too for many of our sites.

 Another solution is to make those damn popups standard.